ohheyimjen/webapi-challenge/README.md

   2. 3rd Party: There are thousands of 3rd party npm module options out there to use, which we import in using require()
   3. Custom: Functions that we write ourselves, which always take in 3 parameters, that are specially designed to handle our tasks at hand

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

 In creating a RESTful web API, everything is a resource!
-They are managed using HTTP methods
+They are managed using HTTP methods, can have multiple representations, and are accessible through unique URIs.

 - [ ] What can the API return to help clients know if a request was successful?